Skip to main content Skip to office menu Skip to footer

 Short-term mail hold.

 The secretary of state may hold a participant's mail for up to three days upon request of the program participant.
-The secretary of state may hold a participant's mail for up to a total of three weeks if the participant has sent a signed, written mail hold request to the secretary of state that includes a telephone number at which the participant can be reached.
+The secretary of state may hold a participant's mail for up to a total of 30 calendar days if the participant has sent a signed, written mail hold request to the secretary of state that includes a telephone number at which the participant can be reached.
 Upon receipt of a written request, the secretary of state must compare the signature of the program participant or applicant on the request with the signature on the original application or on any other document on file with the secretary of state and conclude that the signatures are the same.
 The mail hold is effective the date the secretary of state receives the request, unless the participant has indicated an alternate effective future date.

 Subp.
 6.